 If essential equipment is needed for your home after surgery, the OT team will arrange this for you.
-Access to your home may be needed to fit equipment before/ after surgery.

 If you live in Leicester, Leicestershire and Rutland, your OT will order essential items from Medequip Community Equipment Service.
 All equipment is on a loan system but you are able to keep the equipment for as long as you need it.
 When you feel you no longer need the equipment please contact Medequip to arrange a collection.